 The Elizabeth Swann is a Climate Change Challenger, she is a leading edge design with many innovative features designed to increase our knowledge and mastery of the sea.
 Including, as a technological finale, a voyage around the world in 80 days - but only as bunkering for such event may be arranged.

 Join us if you will for a voyage into the nautical unknown where the Queen of the Seas is a zero carbon vessel that harvests the energy it needs for transit from nature.
 She needs no diesel to travel from waypoint to waypoint, and no crew to hoist the mast or control the solar panels.
 She is also ideal for use as a hydrogen powered ferry.

 That is our dream and ambition.

-Material: 5083 marine alloy
+Material: 5083 marine alloy (substantially)

-Crew: sleeps four in the rear cabin.
+Crew: sleeps four in rear cabins.